 With its diversified and scalable business model, DKSH is ideally positioned to benefit from the growing middle class, rising inner-Asian trade and increased outsourcing to specialized service providers like DKSH.

-Due to the robust business model and intact long-term growth drivers in Asia, DKSH is confident to gain further market share also in periods of high volatility.
-When in addition an upswing in the core markets occurs, net sales and profit growth should continue in 2016 and the following years.
+Due to the robust business model and intact long-term growth drivers in Asia, from today's perspective, net sales and profit growth should continue for DKSH.